 Simple One Minute Test Answers Your Question, How Long Will I Live?

 Average life expectancy is something you tend to think more about the older you get.
-Like me, many people are curious about how long will they live.
+Like me, many people are curious about how long they will live.

-They begin to ask questions like, what is average life expectancy?
+They begin to ask questions such as, “What is the average life expectancy?”
 Or more importantly, how long will I live?
 LOL.
 What about you?
 Are you curious about your life expectancy?

 What is the Average Life Expectancy?

-Does almost everyone believe they know the definition of life expectancy but do they really?
+Does almost everyone believe they know the definition of life expectancy, but do they really?
 There is an agreed-upon way to measure life expectancy and how long a person may live.

 Life expectancy is a statistical measure of the average time an organism is expected to live, based on the year of its birth, its current age and other demographic factors including gender.